 Our recommendations for the best EDC knife

-Here is a list of our favorite EDC knives available today in order of price range:
+Without further ado, here is a list of our favorite EDC folding knives available today in order of price range:

 The Kershaw Cryo has been a popular low-priced EDC option for many years now.
 Like the similarly priced Spyderco Tenacious (see below) it uses 8Cr13MoV stainless steel which is an affordable Chinese made steel similar to but harder than the popular AUS-8.
 The blade is only two and three quarter inches long and the knife weighs in at just over four ounces.